junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 {:.no_toc}

-# FINDING OUT WHAT PROGRESS HAS BEEN MADE (EVALUATION)
+# FINDING OUT WHAT PROGRESS HAS BEEN MADE (evaluation)

 From time to time in your health work, it helps to take a careful look at what and how much you and your people have succeeded in doing.
 What changes, if any, have been made to improve health and well-being in your community?